HEART ATTACK & STROKE - Symptoms & Response

 Warning signs are:

-1) sudden numbness or weakness of the face, arm or leg, especially on one side of the body
+1) sudden numbness or weakness of the face, arm or leg, especially on one

 2) sudden confusion, trouble speaking or understanding